 - Can also alert building management when an issue cannot be corrected through automation.

 - Better manages energy needs, thereby reducing costs and realizing more environmentally friendly and sustainable energy practices over the long term.

 Ultimately, smart buildings can range from skyscrapers and massive hotels to residential apartment buildings or manufacturing plants—and everything in between.
 Why?
 Because all buildings face significant energy consumption and all have the opportunity to experience savings while putting forth positive environmental practices through smart building tools.
 However, in order to do this and make an impact, you must be using the right technology.

-By using an Enterprise Asset Management tool like Infor EAM, which features integration tools, a building’s management system, assets, and other functions can be connected to convey pertinent real-time insights related to equipment and facility maintenance including HVAC systems and plumbing and electrical platforms.
-Additionally, there are some other perks of implementing Infor EAM, including:
+By using an Enterprise Asset Management tool like Hexagon EAM, which features integration tools, a building’s management system, assets, and other functions can be connected to convey pertinent real-time insights related to equipment and facility maintenance including HVAC systems and plumbing and electrical platforms.
+Additionally, there are some other perks of implementing Hexagon EAM, including:

 - The building’s energy usage can be monitored and controlled in an effort to meet sustainability endeavors, reduce CO2 emissions, and lower utility expenses.

 - Building stakeholders, including facilities managers and ownership, can be connected and access a single source of shared data, improving communication and collaboration.

 - On that same point, those stakeholders can glean new insight into how to reduce waste and ensure a sustainable future for the building and all associated assets.

 - Break down building areas into submeters to determine which areas of a structure are more or less energy efficient than others, offering the ability to address deficiencies on the granular level and optimize accordingly.

 - Be better equipped to adapt business practices and building functions based on seasonal and weather-related changes called “degree days,” eliminating unnecessary wear and tear on building systems and controlling energy costs.